wmde/commons-video-clicks/README.md

 Please note that in this case the application must run on tools.wmflabs.org.
 Otherwise you would receive a cross-domain-request error.

 ## License ##
-This application was developed in JUne 2017 by DIQA-Projektmanagement GmbH 2017 and is distributed under Creative Commons License CC0 1.0 Universal.
+This application was developed in June 2017 by [DIQA-Projektmanagement GmbH](http://www.diqa-pm.de) and is distributed under Creative Commons License CC0 1.0 Universal.